EastonArcher/Python-Simulated-Annealing/README.md

 ```
 python <simulated-annealing.py>
 ```
-The initial board state and the solution (if found) will be printed along with the elapsed time.
+The initial board state and the solution (if it is found) will be printed along with the elapsed time.